rui-ye/FedLLM-Bench/README.md

 ## Dataset
 The dataset can be downloaded at [data](https://drive.google.com/file/d/1hKv5A0ROmTQQkcsTcYogCUIeF7Ux1pmy/view?usp=sharing).
 After unzipping the data files, please place it in the "data" directory in the project.

+The unfiltered version can be downloaded at [unfiltered data](https://drive.google.com/drive/folders/1hKXunwJA_K1P-Tn8SBl8HYfw9YjhlpIy?usp=sharing).
+In this version, we only divided the original dataset by clients and performed an initial cleanup.
+We did not filter clients based on the data volume.
+You may use and filter this **unfiltered dataset** according to your specific needs.

 ## Setup
 ```
 git clone https://github.com/rui-ye/FedLLM-Bench.git